alexvalentin/Rating-Star/README.md

 # Rating-Star
-A mini-app using rating star bar
+A mini-app using rating star bar using Java